 The Germans believed the Duke a more ambivalent ally than his brother King George VI.
 Consequently, they plotted to lure the ostracized former monarch over to the Nazi side and even attempted to convince the Duke that his brother planned to assassinate him.

-In the book Operation Willi: The Plot to Kidnap the Duke of Windsor, Michael Bloch describes the details of the plan which included kidnapping the Duke and Duchess while they were leaving Europe to travel to Bermuda where he had just been named governor.
+In the book Operation Willi: The Plot to Kidnap the Duke of Windsor, Michael Bloch describes the details of the plan that included kidnapping the Duke and Duchess while they were leaving Europe to travel to Bermuda where he had just been named governor.

 The telegrams revealed in the Marburg files claim that the Duke and Duchess were clued in on the Nazis’ plan to reinstate the Duke as the king and that the Duchess was a fan of the idea.